frankshaka/vuex-class-modules-sample/README.md

 ### Module Dependencies

 In a large-scale app that relies heavily on a Vuex store, we may have to split the store into multiple modules, where some modules may require others' state/getters/mutations/actions to fulfil their own responsibilities, thus forming *module dependencies*.
 In a conventional Vuex store, we achieve this by accessing `rootState`/`rootGetters` and/or commit/dispatch with `{ root: true }`, which has no type checking support and has a great possibility to cause *dependency cycles*.
-Using `vuex-class-modules`, we can receive dependent modules via constructor parameters, and then assign them as private properties:
+Using `vuex-class-modules`, we can declare dependent modules explicitly as private properties and receive them via constructor parameters:

 ```typescript
 /// store/bar.ts